 Microsoft Access articles

 Our guest experts have written these great articles just for us and we would love to share them with you.
+Our aim here is to give some extra value to our Access file repair tool, AccessFIX.
 We hope you enjoy them.

 Very few novice Microsoft Access developers give any consideration to creating an application that will look and function well at a screen resolution other than the one with which they are working.
 Often, it is the case that only once an application has been deployed and it is viewed at different resolutions does it become apparent that this has been overlooked.
 The typical complaint from users is that the application's forms are either too big and they have to continually use the scroll bars or the form is tiny and all the controls are at the top left of the screen.